intellectivelab/docs.intellectivelab.com/_docs/unity/features/actionable-analytics.md

 ### Bar Chart

-The **Bar Chart** is a chart that presents categorical data with rectangular bars with heights or lengths proportional to the values that they represent.
+The **Bar Chart** presents categorical data with rectangular bars with heights or lengths proportional to the values that they represent.
 The bars can be plotted vertically or horizontally.
 A vertical bar chart is sometimes called a **Column Chart**.

 The Bar Chart shows comparisons among discrete categories.
 One axis of the chart shows the specific categories being compared, and the other axis represents a measured value.